 Alexandra Carl is an intern at The Learning Corp and studies Psychology at Northeastern University.
 Her studies and work experience have focused on social psychology and life science, fostering a deep admiration for the brain-body connection.

-We are all feeling more stressed these days – trying to figure out how to balance more time spent inside, with reading what seems like constant bad news, AND keeping a calm mental space.
+We are all feeling more stressed these days – trying to figure out how to balance time spent at home while still trying to connect with loved ones, keeping up with the news, AND keeping a calm mental space.
 It’s hard!
 To help, consider a pastime that inspires creativity and togetherness: cooking!
 And try cooking with foods that science has found are “brain-healthy”.
 Here are a few suggestions to get you started.

 Home cooking is something so integrated into our daily routine that it is easy to lose sight of the fact that it is innately creative (read: good for our brains!).
 And this mental stimulation is just the beginning of the benefits that cooking brings.
 Whether you feel connected to others during the process itself, or around the table (or via video conference!) afterward, allow the power of a good meal to strengthen your bonds, as well as your body and mind.

 Many foods have been scientifically shown to be extra good for our brains.
 Because your brain works tirelessly to navigate the peaks and valleys of the daily stress of these COVID-19 times, offer it some restoration with these “brain-healthy” focused meals.
 While all healthy recipes fuel your body, your brain thrives on specific nourishment.
 Nuts and seeds, whole grains, berries, oily fish, and leafy vegetables are just some of the foods shown to have brain health benefits.

 In this article, I’ve focused on meal options that I like which include ingredients known for providing key nutrients to healthy brain function.
 I hope you enjoy them too!
 What healthy foods do you like to eat?
 Let me know in the comments below.